SamuelHenr/footgoal_manager/README.md

 ## Description

 This application intends to aid a football championship organizer to manage the matches and results between the teams.
-Some of the features includes are:
+Some of the included features are:

 - Register and control the user settings;
 - Create teams (with the related players);